shaikhjamir/react_flux_redux_08162016/README.md

-# Welcome to the Front-End Web Development Bootcamp!
+# Welcome to the React and Flux/Redux Class!

 ## Instructor